giantswarm/envctl/docs/development.md

 - Tracking active services
 - Reporting service state changes through a reporter interface
 - Managing the mapping between service labels and their configurations
+- Managing K8s connection services (when initialized with a KubeManager)

 **Core Interface (`ServiceManagerAPI`):**
 ```go